aisgbnok/team-project-2211-swen261-04-h/README.md

 # WebCheckers

 An online Checkers game system built in Java 8=>11 and Spark, a web micro-framework.

 ## Team

-- JWD2488 Jake Downie
+- Ian Chasse (idc7947)
-- IDC7947 Ian Chasse
+- Jake Downie (jwd2488)
-- AJS2576 Anthony Swierkosz
+- Anthony Swierkosz (ajs2576)

 ## Prerequisites

 - Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven

 ## How to run it